Today I’m taking a break from my Flip House posts, because I’m just so excited to share this with you that I couldn’t wait. We got barn doors!

 While we were looking for the perfect doors, we found plenty of double barn door sets, but they were out of our price range.
 Then we realized we could just buy two separate door kits and hang them together.
 It took one extra step, but wasn’t difficult at all, and didn’t require any additional hardware.
 By expanding our search to single door sets, we were able to find the style we wanted at a price we could afford.

-We bought our doors from Lowe’s but they’re not available there at the moment.
-For a similar look, try this hardware kit with a door slab of your choosing.
+We got these doors from Home Depot, which included the doors and the track and hardware.
+If you like the idea but want different doors, try this hardware kit with a door slab of your choosing.
 Keep in mind when you’re picking a barn door to cover an existing door frame, the door slab will probably need to be 84″ tall to cover the door and trim.
 You can’t take an off-the-shelf 80″ door slab and convert it to a barn door unless you reduce your opening from its standard size or create a new opening from scratch.
 Your door slab should also be at least an inch wider than the opening.

 I recommend doing this installation in two separate parts, first to allow the door slabs to acclimate to their new surroundings before attaching them, and secondly to give yourself a little breathing room as you go through the project.
 When we started this project, I thought, “How hard can it be?
 It’s just like hanging really heavy curtains!”
 Well, yes and no. The idea is the same, but it turns out to be a lot harder hanging really heavy objects!
 Thankfully my husband was the voice of reason (as usual) and made me take it slow.
 So give yourself an evening to open your hardware package, make sure you have all the pieces, set the doors in the space to acclimate, and make the initial measurements and markings.
 This will make it a lot easier to hang the doors on the second day.